Society of United Irishmen: Equal representation

 Beyond the inclusion of Catholics and a re-distribution of seats, Tone and Russell protested that it was unclear what members were pledging themselves to in Drennan's original "test": "an impartial and adequate representation of the Irish nation in parliament" was too vague and compromising.
-But within two years, with Drennan they and other leaders were agreed on reforms that went beyond the dispensation they had celebrated in the French Constitution of 1791.
-In November 1793, they called for equal electoral districts, annual parliaments, paid representatives and universal manhood suffrage.
+But within two years, the Dublin society had agreed on reforms that went beyond the dispensation they had celebrated in the French Constitution of 1791.
+In February 1794, they published, in the Dublin Evening Post and the Northern Star, a call for universal manhood suffrage.
 In the exercise of political rights, property, like religion, was to be excluded from consideration.

 The new democratic programme was consistent with the transformation of the society into a broad popular movement.
 Thomas Addis Emmet recorded an influx of "mechanics [artisans, journeymen and their apprentices], petty shopkeepers and farmers".
 In Belfast, Derry, other towns in the North, and in Dublin, some of these had been maintaining their own Jacobin Clubs.

-Writing to her brother, William Drennan, in 1795 Martha McTier describes the "Irish Jacobins" as an established democratic party in Belfast [they had issued an address calling for a universal franchise in December 1792] composed of "persons and rank long kept down" and [although joined in their proceedings by well-to-do United Irishmen such as the banker William Tennant], chaired by a "radical mechanick" (sic).
+Writing to her brother, William Drennan, in 1795 Martha McTier describes the "Irish Jacobins" as an established democratic party in Belfast [they had issued an address calling for a universal franchise in December 1792] composed of "persons and rank long kept down" and [although joined in their proceedings by well-to-do United Irishmen such as the banker William Tennant],chaired by a "radical mechanick" (sic).